FGDES/libVIODES/README.md

 ## Build System

 To compile libVIODES, you will need Qt series 6 or series 5.
-For Linux we are compiling with Qt 6.2.4 (minor version should not matter) and Qt 5.15.3 (comes with Ubuntu 22.04LTS, we also tested with 5.12.12 on Ubuntu 18.04LTS).
+For Linux we are compiling with Qt 6.2.4 (minor version should not matter) and Qt 5.15.3 (comes with Ubuntu 22.04LTS, we also tested with 5.12.12 on Ubuntu 18.04LTS, but this machine now is out of service).
 Depending on your Linux distribition, at least Qt series 5 should be available by the on-board package manager.
 E.g. for Ubuntu 22.04LTS